Helmholtz-UFZ/saqc/sphinx-doc/cook_books/DataRegularisation.rst

 from given time series data input.
 Regularly sampled time series data, is data, that exhibits a constant temporal spacing in between subsequent data points.

-The tutorial guides through the following steps:
+In the following steps, the tutorial guides through the usage of the *SaQC* :py:mod:`resampling <saqc.resampling>` library.

 #.
 Initially, we introduce and motivate regularisation techniques and we do import the tutorial data.

    * :ref:`Why Regularisation <cook_books/DataRegularisation:Why Regularisation>`
    * :ref:`Tutorial Data <cook_books/DataRegularisation:Tutorial Data>`